mjasnowski/helloworld-react/README.md

 3) The text "Hello World!!!" is created by a &lt;Header/&gt; React Component, nested in a &lt;App/&gt; React Component.

 3) This is also a test of packaging and committing to GIT

+4) This is the src of the built project, not including package.json, webpack.config.js and node_modules.